nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer (the Oracle version can be accessed [here](https://www.oracle.com/java/technologies/downloads/#jdk23-windows)).
+1. Ensure you have Java `17` or above installed in your computer (the Oracle version can be accessed [here](https://www.oracle.com/java/technologies/downloads/#jdk23-windows)).
 For Mac users, please ensure you have this specific distribution, which can be installed by following this guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W12-1/tp/releases).